 The institute organizes orientation for UG as well as PG freshers.

 “Orientation” helps students with the first steps toward academic success.
 It's essential to cultivate a relationship between students and advisors by focusing on creating intentional time with the faculty.

 The goals and objectives of Student Orientation are:

-The students interact with the Principal of the college, Dean of other college, course coordinators and faculty members of the college on the first day.
-They are made familiar with the campus, different departments of the college, hostels, activity centre etc. They are informed about the members of anti-ragging cell and how to approach the members in case of need.
-The topics discussed are Allied health science and society, various aspects of professionalism, e.g. time management, team learning, stress management, self-directed learning, discipline, attendance etc.
+The students interact with the Principal of the college, the Dean of other colleges, course coordinators, and faculty members of the college on the first day.
+They are made familiar with the campus, different departments of the college, hostels, activity centre, etc. They are informed about the members of the anti-ragging cell and how to approach the members in case of need.
+The topics discussed are Allied health science and society, various aspects of professionalism, e.g. time management, team learning, stress management, self-directed learning, discipline, attendance, etc.

-Majority of the students have studied in vernacular language up to class xii.
-A special session is arranged for such students to provide them tips for English language proficiency.
-A few sessions to orient the students to work in village are also organised.
+The majority of the students have studied in vernacular language up to class xii.
+A special session is arranged for such students to provide them with tips for English language proficiency.
+A few sessions to orient the students to work in the village are also organized.

-Students are informed about mentorship program and alumni association of the college.
-Health check-up, vaccination and thalassaemia screening is done on last day.
+Students are informed about the mentorship program and alumni association of the college.
+Health check-ups, vaccination, and thalassemia screening are done on the last day.

-The college has a unique mentorship programme for their undergraduate students.
-In each year, 10 students are allotted to one mentor teacher who regularly, through mentorship sessions, interacts with the student mentees, where the issues like attendance, academic performance, hostel life in campus, and any other problems faced by the students are discussed, with the aim of providing psychological and moral support.
+The college has a unique mentorship programme for its undergraduate students.
+In each year, 10 students are allotted to one mentor teacher who regularly, through mentorship sessions, interacts with the student mentees, where the issues like attendance, academic performance, hostel life on campus, and any other problems faced by the students are discussed, with the aim of providing psychological and moral support.